 Fulfillment operations all run on relatively tight margins.
 You become a leader by being reliable (guarantees always help) and offering valuable add-on services.
 Instead of trying to reinvent the wheel, do your homework.
 Find out what small consumer-facing stores charge.
 Look at the deals you can negotiate with carriers.
 Interview warehouse providers to see what they charge for labor and other fees.

 Seek out ways to save, whether that’s starting with a smaller crew or offering boutique solutions like just serving a regional area.
-Find out what will make you unique, like Red Stag’s approach to serving companies that sell heavy, bulky, oversized, and luxury goods.
+Find out what will make you unique, like Red Stag’s capabilities serving companies that sell heavy, bulky, oversized, and luxury goods.
+We work with companies of all sizes and product types, but few 3PLs can match our expertise with those larger items.

 Growing the community together